near/docs/docs/roles/developer/networks.md

 sidebar_label: Networks
 ---

-The core NEAR blockchain is open source so it is possible that there could be an infinite number of blockchains running it.
+The core NEAR blockchain runs using open source code and there are many instances of it running.
 Each is a completely separate network with separate validators and separate state.
 For the purposes of application development, there are only a few networks that you will likely find relevant:

 - MainNet
 - TestNet